we're making News

-Another exciting spotlight on a Blade of Grass and our work, this one from the May/June issue of New England Home.
+Another exciting spotlight on a Blade of Grass and our work, this one from the May/June issue of New England Home (pdf).
 Jim speaks with Lisa Harrison about his passion for design, the success of a Blade of Grass, and the amazing work he’s done with his very own property in Wayland, MA.
 Also included is a photo gallery highlighting Jim’s circa-1811 farmhouse and barn and their surrounding gardens, patio, and entryway.

 Nothing beats a seaside view.
-New England Home apparently agrees and has featured yet another of our properties in their Special Focus: Landscape Design 2016 issue.
+New England Home (pdf) apparently agrees and has featured yet another of our properties in their Special Focus: Landscape Design 2016 issue.
 The waterfront residence in Duxbury is busy poolside gatherings and family entertainment.
 Writer Paula M. Bodah notes the combination of hydrangeas, dogwoods, and arborvitaes allow for full blooms throughout the summer and the hardscaping protects from the ocean winds.

-Our Brookline Brownstone property gets the spotlight in this month’s Traditional Home.
+Our Brookline Brownstone property gets the spotlight in this month’s Traditional Home (pdf).
 Walk through the iron gate to a Checkerboard Garden, where patterned pavers lead past a circular flower bed.

 Gardens are not only good for the soul, they can also be (growing) mind.
 Pith + Vigor blog highlights one of our Newton designs, with an educational perspective.